 The Korranberg Chronicle: Adventurer's Almanac has a different take on the double-ended scimitar detailed on page 74 of the Wayfinder's Guide to Eberron.
-This book introduces a new weapon property and several other kinds of double-ended weapons besides the Valenar elves' signature weapon.
-While the Wayfinder's Guide uses the Polearm Master as the basis for its double-weapon fighting, the Adventurer's Almanac's double property is designed to be the equivalent of normal two-weapon fighting.
+This tome introduces a new weapon property and several other kinds of double-ended weapons besides the Valenar elves' signature weapon, and it allows anyone to use both ends of the weapon without requiring a feat.
+In terms of raw power, weapons with the double property are balanced and equivalent to normal two-weapon fighting.